}

 ANSWER: Do you have a NICKNAME you’re known by?
 You could use that on its own, or try taking a PART of your NAME and abbreviating it.

-Another example of this is Pinterest expert Jana Osofsky.
 Instead of calling her business after her full name, she opted for Jano O Media.
-Not only is it easier to say, but also remember.
+Not only is it easier to say, but also to remember.

 Whatever the meaning behind shortening your name or using your nickname, it could be a great story to share with your ideal clients.

-ANSWER: If your surname is the issue, you could try using your MAIDEN name.
+ANSWER: If your FIRST name is tripping people up, try your MIDDLE name with another combination.
+Tricky SURNAME?
+Try using your MAIDEN name.
 If you’re not married, combine your FIRST name and your mother’s MAIDEN name.
-If your FIRST name is tripping people up, try your MIDDLE name with another combination.

-EXAMPLE: Our client wanted to name her clothing company after her children.
-Due to the unconventional spelling of their FIRST names, she opted for a combination of their MIDDLE & NICKNAMES.
+EXAMPLE: Our client wanted a logo for her clothing company named after her children.
+Due to the unconventional spelling of their names, she opted for a combo of their MIDDLE & NICKNAMES.

 ANSWER: Combine your FIRST name with what your business does.
-Try words such as Design, Art, Studio, Photography, Hand Lettering, etc. This new connecting word can be at the beginning or end.
+Try words such as Design, Art, Studio, Photography, etc. This new connecting word can be at the beginning or end.

 ANSWER: Instead, you could take the SURNAMES of two family members you admire or who might have been an influence on your business and combine them.